ghardin1314/CBD-Updatable-Conditions/README.md

 Will probably need some level of updates to the API to allow for dynamic conditions.
 Mostly just some additional `abi.encode` of parameters provided by the user before submitting to the blockchain for validation.
 Will experiment more when I have some time.
 Might wait until after the upcoming DKG api updates to see if there are any changes that need to be made.

+## Examples

+Check ./contracts/tests for some examples.
+Currently only checks `balanceOf` and `ownerOf` for ERC721 but I think this gives a good idea of how dynamic input and return data params can be used.

 ## Features

 - [x] Create a new condition set (Strategy)